Triexta vs. Nylon Carpets: Which is Better?

 3. Stain Resistance

 Stain resistance is a natural characteristic of triexta fibers, unlike nylon.
 Nylon carpets must undergo chemical treatments to make them stain-resistant.
 Solution-dyeing nylon fibers make the carpets resist stains from liquid spills.
-However, this property is rare in some nylon carpets.
+However, not all nylon carpets undergo this treatment process.

 Triexta carpets don’t need topical stain treatment.
 You only need cold water to remove most stains from a triexta carpet.
 Overall, solution-dyed nylon and triexta have excellent stain resistance.
 Both carpet fibers are ideal for households with pets and kids.